The Looney Looney Looney Bugs Bunny Movie: Plot

-In a shot-for-shot remake of Devil's Feud Cake, Yosemite Sam courts Granny with evil intentions for the $50,000,000 she has inherited, but Bugs overhears his scheming and thwarts Sam under the guise of another suitor and later Granny herself.
+In a nearly shot-for-shot remake of Devil's Feud Cake, Yosemite Sam courts Granny with evil intentions for the $50,000,000 she has inherited, but while they are discussing this, Bugs overhears his scheming and thwarts Sam under the guise of another suitor and later Granny herself.
 In the end, Sam dies after being crushed by a safe that Bugs drops on him and lands in Hell.
-Satan offers to give Sam another chance in life provided he sends someone in his place.
-Sam agrees to this and, as a Roman guard captain, an Arab, and in his usual cowboy guise, attempts to kill Bugs.
-His attempts are unsuccessful, but when Satan keeps offering him one more chance, Sam refuses, stating Satan should get the rabbit himself and decides to stay.
+Satan offers to give Sam another chance in life on the condition that he brings someone else back in his place.
+Sam agrees to this with Bugs specifically in mind.
+Being sent back as a Roman guard captain, an Arab, and in his usual cowboy guise, Sam attempts to kill Bugs in order to bring him to Hell.
+His attempts are unsuccessful, but when Satan offers him one more chance, Sam refuses, stating Satan should get the rabbit himself and decides to stay.